 Psychology of Being Spanked

-Many harried executives go to dommes for spankings, just as their colleagues might go to the spa for a massage.
-They lie across the spanker’s lap or over a comfortable leather spanking bench, surrendering control for a brief period in their busy, power-packed day or week, taking a mini vacation from real-life stress and the responsibility of being in charge, perhaps a time trip back into a childhood or adolescence under someone else’s loving control.
+Many harried executives go to a professional dominatrix for a spanking, just as their colleagues might go to the spa for a massage.
+They lie across the spanker’s lap or over a comfortable leather spanking bench, surrendering control for a brief period in their busy, power-packed day or week.
+It’s a mini vacation from real-life stress and the responsibility of being in charge, a pure fantasy of helpless, hard-spanked ecstasy or a time trip back into a childhood or adolescence when they really were under someone else’s loving control.